 Parenting plans should also specify transportation for the children, the exchange of the children, and how the parents will communicate.

 No parent should have to handle a complex child custody case on his or her own, or worry about developing a parenting plan without the help of a conscientious legal advocate.
 A dedicated Illinois parenting time lawyer can help you to fight for your rights as a parent and to help ensure that you are able to achieve a parenting time schedule that works for you and is in the best interests of your child.
-Contact the Arami Law Office to discuss your case.
+Contact Arami Law to discuss your case.

 How did we do?